nicholas-fong/KML-to-GeoJSON/README.md

 $python3 kml2geo.py
 ```

-GeoJSON to KML and vice versa, using GDAL's org2ogr:
+GeoJSON to KML and vice versa, using GDAL's org2ogr:<br>
+(typically used to handle more complex data sets)
 ```
 $sudo apt install gdal-bin